 Food & Water

-Lastly, poultry require a predator proof shelter to live and lay their eggs.
+Lastly, poultry require a predator proof shelter to live and lay their eggs in.
 The henhouse and the run are collectively referred to as the coop.
-The henhouse is the structure where your poultry sleep and lay their eggs.
+The henhouse is the structure where your poultry sleep, most poultry will lay their eggs in nest boxes.
 The henhouse needs to be a draft proof, but ventilated and a sturdy structure.
 Chickens require twelve to eighteen inches of roost space per bird and one nest box for every three laying birds.
 The run is the wire enclosed structure that surrounds or is attached to the henhouse.
 The wire used for the run walls should be half inch by half inch hardware cloth to ensure that predators cannot reach in and attack your birds.
 Chicken wire should never be used for securing poultry, it is much too flexible and the gaps are too large to adequately protect poultry.
 A covered run is a must to prevent aerial attacks by hawks and to stop predators climbing into the run.
 A run can be covered by solid material like plywood or corrugated plastic or metal.
 One inch by two inch wire or two inch by four inch wire works very well as a run cover.
 Large fowl chickens require eight to ten square feet per bird in the run, while bantams require two and a half to four square feet per bird in the run.
 A ten by ten foot run is one hundred square feet and can accommodate ten to twelve large fowl chickens or up to twenty-five bantam chickens.
 It is always smart to build your poultry coop larger than the number of birds you plan to start with.